canonical/mongodb-operator/documentation/tutorial.md

 ```
 Use the IP address listed underneath `Public address` for `mongodb/0` as your host.

-**Retrieving the database name:** In this case we are logging in via the `admin` user so we will be connecting to the `admin` database.
+**Retrieving the database name:** In this case we are connecting to the `admin` database.
 Use `admin` as the database name.
 Once we access the database via the MongoDB URI, we will create a `test-db` database to store data.

-**Retrieving the replica set name:** The replica set name is the name of the application.
-In this tutorial we didn’t use a custom name for the application, so the application name is `mongodb`.
-You can read more about deploying a charm with a custom name [here](https://juju.is/docs/olm/deploy-a-charm-from-charmhub#heading--override-the-name-of-a-deployed-application).
+**Retrieving the replica set name:** The replica set name is the name of the application on Juju hosting MongoDB.
+The application name in this tutorial is `mongodb`.
 Use `mongodb` as the replica set name.

 ### Connect via MongoDB URI:
 Now that we have the necessary fields to connect to the URI, we can connect to MongoDB via the URI.
 Enter the following into the command line, replace the values for  `username`, `password`, `hosts`, `database name`, and the `replica set name` with what you’ve retrieved above: